davisagli/eye/README.rst

 * Roberto Allende and menttes.
 The initial inspiration and code is from their zope2.zodbbrowser.
 * Jim Fulton for creating the ZODB.
-* The creators of the Pyramid web framework.
+* The creators of the WSGI tools used by Eye.
 * The creators of the JQuery, JQuery UI, and Dynatree libraries.
 * Elizabeth Leddy
 * Hanno Schlichting